- Dan Ryan recently spent three weeks in Bogota, Colombia on a work exchange program.

-Bienvenido a Columbia!
+Bienvenido a Colombia!

 A month after I submitted the application, I was notified that that I would be traveling to Bogota, Colombia for three weeks to work with the Alexander von Humboldt Institute for Biological Resources.
 The Humboldt Institute is a nonprofit organization that functions as an independent, nonregulatory branch of the federal government.
 It collects information on biodiversity and uses that research to make policy recommendations to the government.

 One of my first impressions of Colombia was its progressive mindset that healthy ecosystems contribute to healthy people.
-In the United States, the concept of "ecosystem services" – nature’s benefits to people - is relatively new, but it has been a part of the Columbian constitution since 1994.
+In the United States, the concept of "ecosystem services" – nature’s benefits to people - is relatively new, but it has been a part of the Colombian constitution since 1994.

 Two-Prong Work Plan

 My counterpart at the Humboldt Institute Sergio Penaloza and I developed a work plan.
 I would work on two initiatives: developing the annual "State of Nature" report and participating in a watershed improvement project in the Llanos region.